National Office

 1. The Society shall have the following officers who shall be elective officers: a President, a President-elect, and two or more Vice Presidents.
 The terms of office of these elected officers shall be two years.
 In the event of a vacancy, the International Executive Board may appoint an individual to fulfill a term.

-2. The Society shall have the following officers who shall be appointed by the International Executive Board: an Executive Secretary- Treasurer, an Editor of the Fisher-Taussig Competitions, an Editor-in- Chief of The American Economist, and a Chair of the International Advisory Board.
+2. The Society shall have the following officers who shall be appointed by the International Executive Board: an Executive Secretary- Treasurer, an Editor of the ODE Undergraduate Research and Graduate Research Award Competitions, and an Editor-in- Chief of The American Economist.
 The terms of office for the Executive Secretary-Treasurer and Editor -in-Chief of The American Economist shall be a rolling three calendar year appointment.
-The terms of office for the Chair of the International Advisory Board and the Editor of the Fisher-Taussig Competition shall be for two calendar years.
+The term of office for the Editor of the Research Awards Competition shall be for two calendar years.

-3. The International Executive Board shall consist of the President, President-elect, two (or more) Vice Presidents, the Chair of the International Advisory Board, the two Editors, the Chair and Vice Chair of the Board of Trustees, and the Executive Secretary-Treasurer, provided that the Chair of the International Advisory Board, the Executive Secretary-Treasurer and the Editor -in-Chief of The American Economist shall not be entitled to vote in the International Executive Board's meetings.
+3. The International Executive Board shall consist of the President, President-elect, two (or more) Vice Presidents, the two Editors, the Chair and Vice Chair of the Board of Trustees, and the Executive Secretary-Treasurer, provided that the Executive Secretary-Treasurer and the Editor -in-Chief of The American Economist shall not be entitled to vote in the International Executive Board's meetings.

 VIII.
 DUTIES OF OFFICERS